 “Infertility is like a spectator sport.
 I feel like I'm the only one in the bleachers watching everyone play, and I'm unqualified to join the team.” – Meredith Hodge

-I started writing the draft to this post weeks ago and mulled over sharing something more personal and venture away from teaching ideas.
+I started writing the draft to this post weeks ago and mulled over sharing something so personal as infertility and venture away from teaching ideas.
 I have decided to start adding more lifestyle type posts to this blog and this seemed like a good one to start with.
 I am pressing publish today, May 12, 2019.
 Mother's Day.
 A hard day for so many, yet I wanted to share my struggles so people will know they are not alone.

 In middle school, I spent many dances sitting on the bleachers. ( We are going to use the school dances as an example since my only desire to be an athlete was for about a week after seeing Bring It On).